-DETAILS ABOUT TYPES OF PROJECTS LISTED IN THE LRTP
+3 DETAILS ABOUT TYPES OF PROJECTS LISTED IN THE LRTP

 This policy identifies the projects that will be listed in future LRTPs.
-In past LRTPs, the MPO listed all MI projects in the LRTP based on its previous MI project definition and as well as federal guidance.
-Therefore, all projects that changed the capacity of the transportation network and/or cost more than \$20 million were previously listed in the LRTP.
+In past LRTPs, the MPO listed all MI projects in the LRTP based on its previous MI project definition as well as federal guidance.
+Therefore, all MI projects that changed the capacity of add capacity to the transportation network and/or cost more than \$20 million were previously have been listed in the LRTP.
+Therefore, all MI projects that change the capacity of the transportation network and/or cost and/or cost more than \$20 million have been listed in the LRTP.